Claude Code SEO: Automated Blog Optimization Guide

 • Featured snippet optimization

-Multiply this by 7 blog posts (and growing), and you're looking at weeks of tedious work.
+Multiply this across a growing blog, and you're looking at weeks of tedious work.
 There had to be a better way.

 Instead of manual optimization, I built a specialized SEO agent using Claude Code's agent framework.
 This agent would become my AI-powered SEO consultant, capable of analyzing content, identifying issues, and implementing fixes automatically.